MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage.md

 ---
 title: Create Azure Storage with the Azure libraries for Python
-description: Use the Azure SDK for Python libraries to create a blob container in an Azure Storage account and then upload a file to that container. ms.date: 01/20/2023 ms.topic: conceptual ms.custom: devx-track-python, py-fresh-zinc
+description: Use the Azure SDK for Python libraries to create a blob container in an Azure Storage account and then upload a file to that container. ms.date: 01/13/2024 ms.topic: conceptual ms.custom: devx-track-python, py-fresh-zinc
 ---

 # Example: Create Azure Storage using the Azure libraries for Python

-In this article, you learn how to use the Azure management libraries in a Python script to create a resource group that contains and Azure Storage account and a Blob storage container. ([Equivalent Azure CLI commands](#for-reference-equivalent-azure-cli-commands) are given later in this article.
-If you prefer to use the Azure portal, see [Create an Azure storage account](/azure/storage/common/storage-account-create?tabs=azure-portal) and [Create a blob container](/azure/storage/blobs/storage-quickstart-blobs-portal).)
+In this article, you learn how to use the Azure management libraries in a Python script to create a resource group that contains and Azure Storage account and a Blob storage container.

 After creating the resources, see [Example: Use Azure Storage](azure-sdk-example-storage-use.md) to use the Azure client libraries in Python application code to upload a file to the Blob storage container.

 All the commands in this article work the same in Linux/macOS bash and Windows command shells unless noted.

+The [Equivalent Azure CLI commands](#for-reference-equivalent-azure-cli-commands) are listed later in this article.
+If you prefer to use the Azure portal, see [Create an Azure storage account](/azure/storage/common/storage-account-create?tabs=azure-portal) and [Create a blob container](/azure/storage/blobs/storage-quickstart-blobs-portal).

 ## 1: Set up your local development environment